 Open Problems

 A collection of questions I find interesting — some are concrete research problems, others are vague directions.
-Problems marked stage are potential internship topics; feel free to get in touch.
+Problems marked internship are potential internship topics; feel free to get in touch.

 This page is very fresh, I will be adding more problems over time.